smartSenseSolutions/SegmentedVerticalSeekBarDemo/README.md

 Following are the various attributes available to customize the look and feel of the Seekbar.

-**maxValue:** Maximum value of segments to be drawn for the Seekbar View.

 **currentValue:** Current value of the Progress in Seekbar.
 It can be used to set the default current progress in the seekbar and using this attributes getter, the updated progress value can be captured

-**cornerRadius:** Radius property for curving the borders of Seekbar

 **step:** Incremental value for progress on user’s drag.
 For example, if set to “2” it will increase 2 steps of progress in the Seekbar.